 Eight studies reported adjusted results, where the independent prognostic ability of interim PET was assessed against other established prognostic factors (e.g. disease stage, B symptoms).
-We could not combine individual study results because the studies did not include identical sets of prognostic factors.
+We could not combine individual study results because the studies did not include identical sets of covariates.
 Nevertheless, their results indicate a probable independent prognostic ability of interim PET to predict both outcomes.

 Certainty of the evidence

 Regarding the unadjusted results, we rated our certainty of the evidence as 'moderate' for overall survival.
 This means that the true effect is likely to be close to the estimated effect, but there is a possibility that it is substantially different.
 For progression-free survival, we rated our certainty of the evidence as 'very low', meaning that we have little confidence in the effect estimate, and that the true effect is likely to be substantially different from the estimated effect.

 Regarding the adjusted results, we rated our certainty of the evidence as 'moderate' for overall survival, and 'low' for progression-free survival.

 We searched data bases up until 2 April 2019, and one trial registry on 25 January 2019.